-Emphasis will be placed on the appropriate grounds maintenance activities for commercial lawn care, sports facilities and golf courses.
-Advanced topics in turfgrass ecology, turf cultural requirements, pest control and equipment will be studied along with construction techniques of sports turf and day-to-day operations of various facilities.
-Lab Included.
-Prerequisites: HRT 1013, HRT 2113 (Spring only on odd years) HRT 2650 (1-4) HORTICUTLURE INTERNSHIP One to four hours credit, six credits maximum.
+Emphasis will be placed on the appropriate maintenance activities for commercial lawn care, sports facilities and golf courses.
+Advanced topics in turfgrass ecology, turf cultural requirements, pest control, equipment, and commonly used turfgrass calculations will be studied.
+Prerequisite: HRT 2113

+HRT 2650 (1-4) HORTICUTLURE INTERNSHIP

+One to four hours credit, six credits maximum.
 Special project will be assigned by the instructor with the approval of the department head.
 A comprehensive written report of the work accomplished must be prepared and approved.
 Before credit is received, an examination may also be required.
 Prerequisite: Department Head Approval